binipringle/crim-outline/index.md

 **Presumption of Innocence:** In NYPL and MPC this is implicit in burden of proof.

-**NYPL S 25.00 Defenses; burden of proof.** (1) When a "defense, " other than an "affirmative defense, " defined by statute is raised at a trial, the people have the burden of disproving such defense beyond a reasonable doubt.
-(2) When a defense declared by statute to be an "affirmative defense" is raised at a trial, the defendant has the burden of establishing such defense by a preponderance of the evidence.

-**MPC Sec.
-2.01.
-PROOF BEYOND A REASONABLE DOUBT:** All persons are presumed to be innocent and no person may be convicted of an offense unless each element of the offense is proved beyond a reasonable doubt.
-The fact that he has been arrested, confined, or indicted for, or otherwise charged with, the offense gives rise to no inference of guilt at his trial.

 <p style="margin-left:7%; margin-right:10%;"><b>Owens v.
 State (1992)</b> (man sitting in non-moving car in private driveway while intoxicated)</p>

 <p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> If circumstances are inconsistent with any reasonable hypothesis of innocence, then a conviction upon circumstantial evidence may be sustained.
 While this may not prove guilt, it makes one of the two alternative inferences (guilty/not guilty)  less reasonable.</p>